Algemeyne Entsiklopedye: Organization

 In March 1930, the editor Nakhmen Meisel published a call for a "great Yiddish encyclopedia" in the literary weekly Literarishe Bleter, arguing that the success of the YIVO, a major Yiddish academic institute, could lay the groundwork for a general encyclopedia for Jewish audiences where previous attempts had failed.
 This resulted in the YIVO central committee launching the Dubnov Fund (Dubnov-fond) in Berlin later that year, seeking to organize and raise funds for the encyclopedia; they named the fund for Simon Dubnow, a historian who had served as an editor for both the Jewish Encyclopedia and the Evreiskaia Entsiklopediia.
 YIVO co-founder Elias Tcherikower was named the head of the encyclopedia working group, while the journalist and scholar Moshe Shalit outlined a detailed proposal for the encyclopedia.
 The politician Leon Bramson served as the chairman of the fund.

 A February 1931 meeting of various prominent Jewish intellectuals in Berlin (including Meisel, Dubnow, Tcherikower, and Shalit) was convened to evaluate the plans for the encyclopedia.
 This group agreed that the encyclopedia would include ten volumes on general knowledge, with one additional volume reserved for Jewish topics.
 They predicted that the work would take six or seven years to finish, estimating a rate of two volumes per year.
 At the behest of Shalit, it was agreed that only Jewish writers would be allowed to contribute.
-While the YIVO would administrate the project in Vilna, the Dunbow Fund would manage day-to-day operations in the center of the Hebrew and Yiddish publishing industries, Berlin.
+While the YIVO would administrate the project in Vilna, the Dubnow Fund would manage day-to-day operations in the center of the Hebrew and Yiddish publishing industries, Berlin.

 The former Menshevik and Bund organizer Raphael Abramovitch was named the chief organizer of the project.
 Political and organizational rifts emerged over its development; editors, contributors, and critics debated the proportion of the encyclopedia to be focused on Jewish topics.
 Some suggested that 30% of the encyclopedia focus on these topics, while others (including YIVO co-founder Max Weinreich) supported only a single volume on Jewish topics out of eleven total.
 This dispute led YIVO to withdraw from the Dubnov Fund, although many YIVO staff continued to work on the encyclopedia.